robertdebock/presentations/ansible-testing.md

 # pre-commit

-Prevent silly mistakes by trying a few things before commits.
+Prevent typos by trying a few things before commits.

 Should be quick, likely static code tests.